 RIBA International Chapters support the local architecture community on a voluntary basis.
-The Chapters enable members enhance their sense of belonging, build networks and benefit from locally developed RIBA related services.
+The chapters enable members to enhance their sense of belonging, build networks, and benefit from locally developed RIBA-related services.

 RIBA International Chapters can apply to the Local Initiative Fund (LIF) on an annual basis to support delivery of member-led activity on the ground.
 LIF applications should meet the aims and objectives of the RIBA and are assessed on criteria set out in the RIBA Volunteer Handbook and approved by RIBA VP Membership.